Table of Contents

 fn new_string(from_bytes: FixedArray<i32>): () -> String

-Builds a string from owned UTF-8 byte storage without validation.
+Builds a string from owned UTF-8 byte storage without re-validating it.

-Invalid sequences are normalized into replacement runes by the lower-level
+underlying bytes.
+Invalid sequences are normalized into replacement runes

 fn from_utf8(source: Array<i32>) -> Result<String, Utf8Error>